Grub (search engine)

-Grub is an open source distributed search crawler platform.
+Grub was an open source distributed search crawler platform.

-Users of Grub could download the peer-to-peer grubclient software and let it run during their computer's idle time.
-The client indexed the URLs and sent them back to the main grub server in a highly compressed form.
-The collective crawl could then, in theory, be utilized by an indexing system, such as the one being proposed at Wikia Search.
-Grub was able to quickly build a large snapshot by asking thousands of clients to crawl and analyze a small portion of the web each.
+Users of Grub could download the peer-to-peer client software and let it run during their computer's idle time.
+The client fetched a list of URLs from the main grub server, indexed them and sent them back to the main grub server in a compressed form.

-Wikia has now released the entire Grub package under an open source software license.
-However, the old Grub clients are not functional anymore.
-New clients can be found on the Wikia wiki.

 History

-The project was started in 2000 by Kord Campbell, Igor Stojanovski, and Ledio Ago in Oklahoma City.
+Grub, Inc. was founded in 2000 by Kord Campbell in Oklahoma City.
 Intellectual property rights were acquired from Grub in January 2003 for $1.3 million in cash and stock by LookSmart.
 For a short time the original team continued working on the project, releasing several new versions of the software, albeit under a closed license.

 Operations of Grub were shut down in late 2005.
-On July 27, 2007, Jimmy Wales announced that Wikia, Inc., the for-profit company developing the open source search engine Wikia Search, had acquired Grub from LookSmart on July 17 for $50,000.
+On July 27, 2007, Jimmy Wales announced that Wikia, then developing an open-source search engine called Wikia Search, had acquired Grub from LookSmart.
+Wikia, now called Fandom, released the Grub source under an open-source license.